Barber–Scotia College: 2016–present

 An August 2022 article in the Independent Tribune said, "seven of the 15 buildings are deemed unoccupiable", that six others needed violations to be corrected, and that the college had awarded no degrees in 18 years.
 The article said that none of the college's leaders lived in the county, and that the college claimed to have 24 students who would be studying entrepreneurship, religion, and renewable energy in September 2022.
 College leaders announced a partnership with the unaccredited, for-profit Medcerts for health services training online.
 The Cabarrus County tax assessor was determining whether the college still qualified as a nonprofit; if not, land and buildings worth almost $12 million could be sold.

 As of December 2022 The Charlotte Observer reported four students were taking classes, all online, and in 2023, the college held a graduation ceremony for four online students.
 An investigation by WSOC-TV revealed that Cabarrus County was considering ending the college's tax exemption.

 In a March 16, 2023 news release, the city announced that a task force formed in 2017 to help the college was disbanding.
 The task force accused the college of not cooperating.

 A July 6, 2023 news release stated that trustees appointed Chris V. Rey, former mayor of Spring Lake, North Carolina, to succeed Flemmings as president.

 On April 30, 2024, Partners for Rural Impact and Elizabeth City State University awarded Barber–Scotia College with a $32,500 grant to spearhead a workforce development program aimed at revitalizing the Sage Library situated on the college campus.

 The Independent Tribune reported in August 2025 that 90 students were expected on August 22, the first to take classes on campus "for the first time in nearly a decade".
+In January 2026, the North Carolina Property Tax Commission ruled that Barber–Scotia was an educational institution.
+The Independent Tribune reported 100 students on campus.
+As of spring 2026, all instruction had been moved online until the institution could regain accreditation, though "a few" students continued to study on campus.
+The institution had 80 faculty and staff, most of whom were part-time volunteers apart from maintenance personnel.